anon-blue/anon.blue/README.txt

  Nanon anon.blue anon.vlueadfy.
 Thus I should knee before your infinity.
 But I..
 .. won't.                                                             dEDWDWDDDy
 you don't have nerver chancejkdlsgl;f                      ,,,,,,,';l
-                         everything is always about day and night, bit i pref
+                         everything is always about day and night, bit i prefer the moment in between               X    X
-                                    X    X
                                   shit what grrr             hi o,im lostcan you helpneeeed pls im gonna kill someonewhos neranear* ftjkkjdfkljaéldskjfaéldksjfa élkjdfOK I WLILL WHIRTE IN ALL CAPP CAUSE THIS IS IPMORTANTYOU FELL ME?